carlohamalainen/deepqmc/README.md

 [![Checked with pyright](https://microsoft.github.io/pyright/img/pyright_badge.svg)](https://microsoft.github.io/pyright/)
 [![doi](https://img.shields.io/badge/doi-10.5281%2Fzenodo.3960826-blue)](http://doi.org/10.5281/zenodo.3960826)

-DeepQMC is an open-source sowftware suite for variational optimization of deep-learning molecular wave functions.
+DeepQMC is an open-source software suite for variational optimization of deep-learning molecular wave functions.
 It implements the simulation of electronic ground and excited states using deep neural network trial wave functions.
 The package is based on [JAX](https://github.com/google/jax) and [Haiku](https://github.com/deepmind/dm-haiku) and is configured through a cli build of [Hydra](https://hydra.cc/).

 The program solves the molecular Hamiltonian, allowing the use of effective core potentials.
 Excited states are obtained via a penalty-based excited-state optimization approach.
 A spin penalty allows states in a fixed spin sector to be targeted.